Gilberto Rides Again: Chapter 2

 Maria giggled.
 “You haven’t changed since Niagara Falls ten years ago.
 You’ve got a one-track mind.”

 He reached for her.
 She slid into his arms and gave him her most seductive smile.

 “You mind that?”
 Gilberto asked.
 “I thought you liked my caveman persona.”

 She kicked off her flats.
 “I do.
 But don’t Neanderthals like getting dressed for dinner?”

 “Not especially.
 I mean we’re married.
 Who needs to impress anyone?
-We could just get lobsters and sit in here, maybe watch some of the ballgame.
+We could just get some fried clams an onion rings and sit in here, maybe watch some of the ballgame.
 The Sox are playing.”

 She frowned.
 “Sometimes it’s nice to take things slow, you know, be seductive and romantic.
 But if all you want is my body…”